opentok/Opentok-.NET-SDK/Samples/HelloWorld/README.md

 arguments to the constructor, which the IoC Container will fill in the right instance, such as an instance of OpenTokService as we need in this Module.

-As we've discussed already, since we want any user who lands comes to the application to be placed inro one group chat, we only need one page.
+As we've discussed already, since we want any user who comes to the application to be placed into one group chat, we only need one page.
 So we create one route handler for any HTTP GET requests to trigger, which is done by using just the `"/"` as the route.